 Government Honors Programs

-Other federal, state, and local agencies will also offer entry-level Programs.
+Other federal, state, and local agencies will also offer entry-level Programs (but see the caveat above about federal hiring).
 The University of Arizona College of Law Government Honors and Internship Handbook (password is thinmints) provides detailed application information for many of these Programs.
-The Handbook should be updated to include most 2018 opportunities by early August; watch for additional information from OPIA over the summer.
+The Handbook should be updated to include most 2019 opportunities by early August; watch for additional information from OPIA over the summer.
 Note that many of these Programs will have deadlines beginning in August/early September.
 Below are deadlines we are currently aware of, as well as deadlines from last year to give you a sense of typical timing for these opportunities.
+(Note: As stated above, it is not clear whether some of these programs will be offered this year.)

-Currently announced deadlines or deadlines that are the same every year (Note: As stated above, it is not clear whether some of these programs will be offered this year):
+Currently announced deadlines or deadlines that are the same every year

-- Department of Justice: September 5, 2017
+- Department of Justice (DOJ): September 5, 2018

-- Federal Trade Commission, Bureau of Competition: September 10, 2017
+- Federal Trade Commission (FTC), Bureau of Competition: September 10, 2018

-- Army Corps of Engineers: October 15, 2016
+- Army Corps of Engineers: October 15, 2018

 - Central Intelligence Agency: Rolling (recommend applying over the summer)

-Deadlines from last year’s programs:
+Deadlines from last year’s (or year most recently offered) programs:

-- Department of Homeland Security: September 15, 2016
+- Department of Homeland Security (DHS): September 15, 2017

 - National Oceanic and Atmospheric Administration (NOAA): September 17, 2016

-- Federal Communications Commission (FCC): September 16, 2016
+- Federal Communications Commission (FCC): September 25, 2017

-- California Attorney Generals’ Office: October 17, 2016
+- California Attorney General’s Office: October 23, 2017